 This synchronization type will be used, for example, in companies where there is one continually updated contacts database located in a public folder and the requirement is for the contacts to sync to the personal folders of selected employees.
 This will allow the employees to have public contacts alongside with their personal contacts folder.
 The data they input in their personal folders will not synchronize to the public folders (for that you would need the two-way synchronization type).
 More...

 There are multiple source folders and one target folder.
 Each change made to any source folder will propagate to the single target folder.
 In other words, the data from multiple folders is gathered in one folder.

-This synchronization type will be frequently used with calendar folders e.g. when we want to create a single calendar that will show an aggregate view of multiple calendars.
+This synchronization type will be frequently used with calendar folders, fore example, when you want to create a single calendar that will show an aggregated view of multiple calendars.
 It enables quick setup of a public calendar that will contain appointments and meetings of several employees.
-What is more, by employing the modifiers, appointments of different employees can be tagged with separate color categories while the filters will ensure that items marked by staff members as private will not sync to the public aggregate calendar.
+What is more, by employing the modifiers, appointments of different employees can be tagged with separate color categories while the conditions will ensure that items marked by staff members as private will not sync to the public aggregated calendar.
 More...